pavarnos/yadbal/README.md

 And I still use it in a few places and for new greenfield projects.

-lss/yadbal replaces [lss/schema](https://github.com/pavarnos/schema) which only did the schema stuff.
-This improves on it by supporting MySQL 8 and PHP8, adding Repository classes and Database Connections, adding Paginators

 ## Installation

 ```
 composer require lss/yadbal
 ```

+`lss/yadbal` replaces [lss/schema](https://github.com/pavarnos/schema) which only did the schema stuff.
+This improves on it by supporting MySQL 8 and PHP8, adding Repository classes and Database Connections, adding Paginators, and providing core services for `lss/yareport`: a low effort reporting writing tool.

 ## Repository per table